Overview of Selling a House with a HELOC

 Do I need to notify my lender about selling my home?

-If you’re planning to sell your home with a Home Equity Line of Credit (HELOC), you must tell your lender.
-This is especially true in Connecticut, where certain steps need to be followed.
-Letting your lender know helps you understand what you need to do and makes sure you follow all the rules.
-Plus, if you have a HELOC, you need to think about how selling your home will affect your repayment.
+You must tell your lender if you plan to sell your home with a Home Equity Line of Credit (HELOC).
+This is especially true in Connecticut, where certain steps must be followed.
+Letting your lender know helps you understand what you must do and ensures you follow all the rules.
+Plus, if you have a HELOC, you must consider how selling your home will affect your repayment.
 Sometimes, you need to pay off the HELOC before you can finish selling your house.

 What legal documents are required for a sale involving a HELOC?